skypjack/entt/docs/md/meta.md

 contained object is never destroyed and users must ensure that its lifetime exceeds that of the container.

-A meta any object has a `type` member function that returns the meta type of the contained value, if any.
+The `meta_any` class has also a `type` member function that returns the meta type of the contained value, if any.
 The member functions `try_cast`, `cast` and `convert` are used to know if the underlying object has a given type as a base or if it can be converted implicitly to it.

 ## Enjoy the runtime